trungkien1503/blog/_posts/2016-7-3-rails-hstore-cannot-update-data.md

 layout: post
 title: It's strange - Why I can not update data with hstore on Rails
 ---
-Yesterday, my friend asks me about his problem.
+Yesterday, my friend asked me about his problem.
 He said that he updated data, other fields worked correctly but one field was not updated.
 He could not understand why it happened.

 Luckily, I know this case, my field's type is hstore.
 When I change the value for a key, then I call save.
 It does not work.
 First, here is my record.